I Turn Out the Lights and Listen to the Pain

 I can’t find anywhere the attribution, although I can easily imagine Beethoven saying as much as he chopped the legs off his piano so that he could feel his composition’s vibration on the floor.
 He was, by this point, profoundly deaf.
 Consider this, we would not have the 9th Symphony had Beethoven not acknowledged this pain, walked towards it and been prepared to endure, live with it for just that moment in time.
 I could also imagine George Orwell listening to the pain in his small room on the island of Jura, his tuberculosis slowly killing him, knowing that it was and trying to finish the great work that was tormenting him.
 Because of it we have 1984.

-My first problem is that I am a writer, my second problem is that I haven’t been able to talk myself out of it.
+My first problem is that I am a writer, my second problem is that I have been unable to talk myself out of it.
 Whilst I don’t always subscribe to Orwell’s “Writing a book is a horrible, exhausting struggle, like a long bout with some painful illness”, I do appreciate what George was trying to say.
 To be a writer, one has to feel comfortable going to these places, they are places of solitude, dark emotional corners, sometimes metaphorically dark, often figuratively so but always with a clear, sunlit exit.
-One can not be a writer unless one feels at ease there but they can also be troubling places, where the only ticket out is to confront the very thing that led you there in the first place, to deal with it, take its name and smack it’s bottom on the way out.
+One can not be a writer unless one feels at ease there but they can also be troubling places, where the only ticket out is to confront the very thing that led you there in the first place, to deal with it, take its name and smack it’s backside on the way out.
 At the very least we know where the exit is.